wp-plugins/somatic-framework/readme.txt

 = 1.7.6 =
 * NEW: option to enable custom link redirects via /go/[slug].
 Use the filter 'soma_go_redirect_codes' to add a new slug/url pair. remember to flush rewrite rules
 * NEW: api soma_go_link(), returns HTML link code for an existing go code and link text
+* NEW: system for dynamically showing/hiding certain metabox field rows based on a list selection
+* field argument 'toggle-control' - should be assigned only to a 'radio' or 'select' field type (and only one per page)
+* field argument 'toggle-group' - array of names corresponding with the possible values of the toggle-control selector.
+If the current value is in the array, that field is shown, otherwise hidden
+* changes to table structure for metabox field rows - now descriptions and extra options are all within the main field row, so they can all be hidden together

 = 1.7.5 =
 * FIX: metabox field type 'checkbox-single' (now known as 'toggle') finally works as expected!
 You can uncheck things now :-P